-In CC

-Indica compa te the extent to which the company follows the recommendations in the Good Governance Code for listed anies. sharel e a recommendation is not followed or followed only partially, provide a detailed explanation ensuring that holders, investors and the market in general have sufficient information to evaluate the Company's behaviour. ral explanations will not be acceptable.
+Indicate the extent to which the company follows the recommendations in the Good Governance Code for listed companies.

+Where a recommendation is not followed or followed only partially, provide a detailed explanation ensuring that shareholders, investors and the market in general have sufficient information to evaluate the Company's behaviour.
+General explanations will not be acceptable.

 1. The articles of association of listed companies should not limit the maximum number of votes that may be cast by a single shareholder, nor impose other restrictions which hinder the takeover of the company through acquisition of its shares on the market.

-Complies [X] Explain [] 2.
-When the parent company and a subsidiary are both listed, they should provide detailed disclosure of: (a) their respective areas of activity and any business dealings between them, as well as between the listed subsidiary and other companies in the group; (b) the mechanisms in place to resolve potential conflicts of interest.
-Complies [] Partially complies [] Explain [] Not applicable [X] 3.
-During the annual general meeting, the chairperson of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information provided in the annual corporate governance report, and with particular regard to: (a) changes that have occurred since the previous annual general meeting; (b) the specific reasons for the company not following a recommendation from the Good Governance Code and any alternative procedure followed in that area.
-Complies [] Partially complies [X] Explain [] Meeting Code, comakes v eneral Meeting, the Company explained the changes made in the area of corporate governance since the previous Annual General g, but did not provide the specific reasons why the Company does not adhere to some of the recommendations of the Good Governance considering that it already provides its shareholders with sufficient information on this matter.
-At the time of its Annual General Meeting, it various documents available to its shareholders, including the Annual Corporate Governance Report, which includes detailed information specific reasons for partial compliance or lack of adherence to some of the recommendations of the Good Governance Code.
+2. When the parent company and a subsidiary are both listed, they should provide detailed disclosure of:

+(a) their respective areas of activity and any business dealings between them, as well as between the listed subsidiary and other companies in the group;

+(b) the mechanisms in place to resolve potential conflicts of interest.

+3. During the annual general meeting, the chairperson of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information provided in the annual corporate governance report, and with particular regard to:

+(a) changes that have occurred since the previous annual general meeting;

+(b) the specific reasons for the company not following a recommendation from the Good Governance Code and any alternative procedure followed in that area.

+At its General Meeting, the Company explained the changes made in the area of corporate governance since the previous Annual General Meeting, but did not provide the specific reasons why the Company does not adhere to some of the recommendations of the Good Governance Code, considering that it already provides its shareholders with sufficient information on this matter.
+At the time of its Annual General Meeting, it makes various documents available to its shareholders, including the Annual Corporate Governance Report, which includes detailed information on the specific reasons for partial compliance or lack of adherence to some of the recommendations of the Good Governance Code.

 4. The company should draw up and implement a policy for communication and contact with shareholders, institutional investors and proxy advisors that complies in full with market abuse regulations and accords equitable treatment to shareholders in the same position.

 This policy should be disclosed on the company's website, including details of how it has been put into practice and the identities of those responsible for its implementation.
-Complies [] Partially complies [X] Explain []